alirezat66/solar_monitoring/packages/monitoring_core/README.md

 # Monitoring Core

-This package, `monitoring_core`, provides various utilities and helper classes, including extensions for date and number manipulation as well as a network client implementation using `Dio`.
-This package aims to simplify development by providing common utilities for handling dates, numbers, and HTTP requests.
+This package, `monitoring_core`, provides various utilities and helper classes, including extensions for date and number manipulation, network client implementation using `Dio`, and models for handling energy data and metrics.
+This package aims to simplify development by providing common utilities for handling dates, numbers, HTTP requests, and energy monitoring.

 ## Features Overview

 - **Date & Number Extensions**: Useful methods for working with `DateTime` and `num` to make code more concise and readable.
 - **Network Client with Dio**: A wrapper around the `Dio` package that makes HTTP requests easier and more structured.
+- **Energy Models**: Data models for representing energy types, monitoring metrics, and power values, making it easy to handle energy-related data.

 ## Extensions